SukkaW/OpenCore-Document-zh_Hans/source/9-nvram.md

 **Type**: `plist dict`
 **Description**: Sets NVRAM variables from a map (`plist dict`) of GUIDs to a map (`plist dict`) of variable names and their values in `plist metadata` format.
 GUIDs must be provided in canonic string format in upper or lower case (e.g. `8BE4DF61-93CA-11D2-AA0D-00E098032B8C`).

 Created variables get `EFI_VARIABLE_BOOTSERVICE_ACCESS` and `EFI_VARIABLE_RUNTIME_ACCESS` attributes set.
 Variables will only be set if not present and not blocked.
-To overwrite a variable add it to `Block` section.
+I.e. to overwrite an existing variable value add the variable name to the `Block` section.
 This approach enables to provide default values till the operating system takes the lead.

 *注*：If `plist key` does not conform to GUID format, behaviour is undefined.